ACBlainey/Concord/SorryForTheMess.md

 Offshoot research projects may be included in sub folders as they develop.
 Anything related but with no specif home will be placed in the STUFF folder until it finds a natural place.

+Random spelling mistakes will be corrected as I notice them ..........
+I generally don't notice them ! so that may take time.
+Point them out if you see them.